CDRT/docs/bios/settings/thinkpad/display.md

 <details><summary>Graphics Device</summary>

-One of 2 possible options if the system includes a discrete graphics adapter:
+Whether, if the system includes a discrete graphics adapter, both the integrated and the discrete graphics adapters are available to the OS, or only the discrete graphics adapter.

+Possible options:

-1.	**Hybrid Graphics** - Both the integrated and the discrete graphics adapters are available to the OS.
-Default.
+1.	**Hybrid Graphics** - Default.
-2. Discrete Graphics - Only the discrete graphics adapter is available to the OS.
+2. Discrete Graphics

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|